brendt/stitcher.io/src/content/book/02-data.md

 it will take those plain `.php` files, and parse the text in it to something the processor can execute.

 Again, this is one of PHP's strengths: the simplicity of writing a script, refreshing the page, and everything is there.
-That's a big difference compared to a language that has to be compiled before it can be run.
+That's a noticeable difference compared to languages that have to be compiled before they can be run.

 Obviously there are caching mechanisms which optimise this, so the above statement is an oversimplification.
 It's good enough to get the next point though.

-Once again, there is a downside: since PHP only checks its types at runtime, the program's type checks can fail when running.
-This means that you might have a clearer error to debug, but still the program has crashed.
+Once again, there's a downside: since PHP only checks its types at runtime, the program's type checks can fail when running.
+So even when you're using type hints, your program stilled crashed at runtime.

 This type checking at runtime makes PHP a dynamically typed language.
 A statically typed language on the other hand